anyesu/readme/readme/2-getting-started.md

 ### Configuration

 To configure this library you'll need to create a `blueprint.json` file.
 This file is the configuration for the templates we are going to take a look at in the next section.
 If you want to interpolate values from the configuration file into your README file you can simply reference them without a scope.
-Eg. if you have the field "link" in your `blueprint.json` you can write `{{ link }}` to reference it.
+E.g. if you have the field "link" in your `blueprint.json` you can write `{{ link }}` to reference it.

 Great.
 Now that we have the basics covered, let's continue and see how you can use templates!